TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 ---
-title: "Game Mode: pomu"
+title: "Game Mode: po-mu"
-description: Details about the `pomu` mode supported by Project OutFox.
+description: Details about the `po-mu` mode supported by Project OutFox.
 weight: 2
 ---